archerydwd/Apache-Flask-Ubuntu/README.md

 # Apache-Flask-Ubuntu
-Instructions on installing Apache &amp; Flask on ubuntu
+Guide on installing and building Flask applications with Apache on Ubuntu

 =
 ###Preconditions

 > You have a clean instance of ubuntu running.

-You can get ubuntu from here: http://www.ubuntu.com/download
+You can get Ubuntu from here: http://www.ubuntu.com/download

 =
 ###Install Apache